3.4 Descriptions of Calibration Steps

 • LFLTFILE - This flat is a subsampled image containing the large scale sensitivity variation across the detector.
 It is usually grating- and central wavelength-dependent (for spectroscopic data) and aperture (filter) dependent for imaging data.

-To flat field science data, calstis creates a single flat field image from these three files[1] as described below and then divides the science image by the flat so created.
+To flat field science data, calstis creates a single flat field image from these files[1] as described below and then divides the science image by the flat so created.
 The pixels of the science data quality file are updated to reflect bad pixels in the input reference files, and the errors in the science data are updated to reflect the application of the flat.
 Blank and “N/A” values of PFLTFILE, DFLTFILE, or LFLTFILE in the science data’s header indicate that type of flat is not to be used.

 The error and data quality arrays in the calibrated file are updated to reflect the error and data quality from the flat field (i.e., the errors are rescaled by the flat field, and the errors associated with the flat field are added in quadrature).
 If Doppler convolution is applied, a correction is also applied for the loss of counts at the image edges due to flight software’s “effective sub-array” (see STIS ISR 98-05 for details).